 What It Tastes Like

-Chai latte (CHY — rhymes with “sky” or “hi” — LAH-tay) is sweet and gently spiced.
+Chai latte (CHY — rhymes with “sky” — LAH-tay) is sweet and gently spiced.
 Flavors like cinnamon, cardamom, ginger, and clove blend with black tea and steamed milk to create a smooth, aromatic drink.

 There’s no coffee involved, which makes it a popular choice for people who want the café experience without espresso.
-Many people discover chai latte before coffee because it offers the same milk texture and customization as many café drinks without needing to enjoy coffee flavor first.

 Served hot, the spices feel richer and more aromatic.
 Served iced, the flavors become lighter and more refreshing while still noticeably spiced.